beothorn/bcbridge/README.md

 Have a single process instead of many process.
 Avoid network calls and use direct call.

+# How

+Run bcbridge passing the configuration YAML as parameter.
+`java -jar bcbridge.jar myConfig.yaml`

 # Example

 There is an App1 and an App2.
 The call on App1 on class com.example.App1Main method foo will be redirected to App2 on class com.example.App2Main method fooWithLog.
 Console outputs will be redirected to `/path/to/app1/logs/`.
 System properties property1 and property2 will be overwritten.

 ```yaml
 applications: